Josh-Decime/fs-journal/notes/11-csharp.md

 what is `abstract` preventing?

 when making the save favorite recipes, return the recipe with the collaborator Id attached to it

+in the repository
+blue, new
+green, the whole thing

+public Type FunctionNam(blue dataId)
+{the function with sql, db.Query, map, Id of what your missing = id of what you have},new{dataId}.(FirstOrDefault or ToList)

+public Type FunctionNam(green dataId)
+{the function with sql, db.Query, map, Id of what your missing = id of what you have},dataId).(FirstOrDefault or ToList)

+what you are missing, then what you have

+code should document itself!!! be very verbose vague code wastes time